Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/matrix/_index.md

     - Develop a new C++ library
     - Test the library, ensuring it does not regress functionally
     - Document the library
+    - Benchmark the library, ensuring it does not regress in performance
+    - Optimize it

 prerequisites:
     - An Arm based computer running Linux, macOS, or Windows